rohanhajela/EasyPay/README.md

 Let's attack this problem: College students have to make many daily transactions with other students and have no organized manner of doing so.
 This results in unnecessary complications and general inefficiency.

-As a solution, we have created a text-based bot that processes individual and group texts to understand user intents to transfer money.
+As a solution, we have created a text-based bot that processes individual and group texts via NLU to understand user intents to transfer money.

 ## API - IBM